MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 - `in`: The directory, including sub-directories, that will be searched for .qna files.
 - `out`: The directory to save output files to.
 - `log`: A Boolean value that determines if a log is created during this process.
 - `botName`: The name of your bot.
-This will be used to generate the name of the QnA Maker KB, this is explained in more detail in the [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands](#qna-maker-knowledge-bases-created) article.
+This will be used to generate the name of the QnA Maker KB, this is explained in more detail in the [Deploy QnA Maker knowledge base using the Bot Framework qnamaker CLI commands][#qna-maker-knowledge-bases-created] article.
 - `subscriptionKey`: The same subscription key that is in your [initialization file][create-your-qna-maker-initialization-file].

 For information on additional parameters, see [bf qnamaker:build][bf-qnamakerbuild] in the BF CLI qnamaker readme.